Can you do Disney World in 3 days?

 - Spend the rest of the day exploring the various wildlife throughout Animal Kingdom.

-Hipster Power Tip: If you are a big Star Wars fan, then you’ll want to head back to Hollywood Studios to watch the Star Wars Nighttime Spectacular.
+Hipster Power Tip: If you are a big Star Wars fan, then you’ll want to head back to Hollywood Studios to watch the Star Wars Nighttime Spectacular (once it returns).

 Animal Kingdom FastPasses to Get: